 - The Cuban Revolution of 1953-1959

-That’s just to name a few, and they all involved conflicts that resulted in formal wars of one kind or another.
-Of course, we also have the very contemporary struggles in the Middle East.
-It’s hard for most of us to imagine having everything including our lives threatened because of our religion or our nationality…or affiliation with any group, class, tribe, party or status.
-Thousands have been slaughtered for such things…a horror that most of us fail to fully appreciate, because it’s happening “over there.”
+That’s to name a few, and they all involved conflicts that resulted in formal wars of one kind or another.
+Of course, we also have very contemporary struggles in the Middle East.
+It’s hard for most of us to imagine having everything including our lives threatened because of our religion or our nationality…or affiliation with any group, class, tribe, party, or status.
+Thousands have been slaughtered for such things…a horror that most of us fail to fully appreciate because it’s happening “over there.”

 “What, then, shall we say in response to these things?
 If God is for us, who can be against us?(Romans 8:31)

 True, but it’s not always so easy.
 The man in our story above asks, “How did things get so crazy so fast?”
 In truth, the movement that deposited the group of radicals in his front yard has been swirling around him for some time.
 The progress has been gradual and the result of circumstances largely outside his sphere of influence, because while the flames of discontent and conflict were small little flickers, he kept to himself and stayed out of the fray.
 He dismissed the telltale signs of a growing storm as none of his business and irrelevant to his life…until it was too late and things burst forth in open aggression.
 If he survives the conflict intact, he, and those like him, will help write the history of the conflagration sure to come.
 In the meantime, the neighborhood cherubs have become radicalized and will be constructively holding him hostage in his own house.
 He may try to find comfort in the tentative aspects he has in common with the troublemakers and allow him to maintain some semblance of loose camaraderie with them.
 “Well, they’re raising hell with those other people, but at least they’re not burning down my house.
 They may be radicals, but…at least for now…they’re my radicals.”